Lamb-shift-mediated energy transfer in open quantum batteries: Experimental Feasibility

 \section{Experimental Feasibility}

 To bridge the gap between our theoretical model and practical implementations, we discuss the experimental feasibility of the proposed switchable ergotropy in state-of-the-art quantum platforms\cite{PhysRevApplied.16.044045}.
 The coupled quantum harmonic oscillator (QHO) model, described by Eq.\eqref{1}, can be naturally realized in circuit quantum electrodynamics (circuit QED) architectures, where superconducting resonators or LC circuits act as the charger and battery subsystems\cite{GROSS1982301,RevModPhys.93.025005}.
-In such systems, the coupling strength $g$ can be engineeringly tuned from the strong coupling regime ($g/\omega \sim 10^{-2}$) to the ultrastrong coupling (USC) regime ($g/\omega > 0.1$) by adjusting the mutual capacitance or inductance between the resonators \cite{Forn-Diaz2019}.
-These values directly align with the parameters used in our numerical simulations (e.g., $g=0.16\omega$ and $g=1.6\omega$).
+In such architectures, the effective coupling strength $g$ can be wide-rangedly engineered by adjusting the mutual capacitance or inductance between the resonators\cite{Forn-Diaz2019}.
+The parameters chosen in our simulations (e.g., $g$=0.04$\omega$ and $g$=0.02$\omega$) directly fall into the well-established coupling regime of current circuit QED devices, avoiding the non-RWA pathological anomalies of the deep ultrastrong coupling regime while allowing the Lamb-shift-induced redistribution behavior discussed above.

 Furthermore, the environment-induced Lamb shift $\Delta_L$, which serves as the control knob for the switching effect, is a well-established phenomenon in open quantum systems.
 In circuit QED, the Lamb shift arises from the coupling between a superconducting qubit or resonator and the vacuum fluctuations of a transmission line or a lossy environment.
 Experimental observations have reported Lamb shifts as large as $1\%$ to $5\%$ of the transition frequency \cite{Fragner2008}, and even larger shifts are achievable in broadband engineered reservoirs.
 The renormalized resonance condition $\omega'_a = \omega_a + \Delta_L$ can be precisely probed using standard microwave spectroscopy.
 Moreover, the driving frequency $\omega_f$ of the external laser (or microwave field) is highly tunable in experiments, allowing for the precise targeting of the corrected eigenfrequencies $\lambda_{\pm}$.
-Given the high quality factors of modern superconducting resonators and the ability to engineer system-environment interference, the proposed frequency correction strategy and the resulting switchable energy distribution are well within the reach of current experimental capabilities.
+Given the high quality factors of modern superconducting resonators and the ability to engineer system-environment interference, the proposed frequency correction strategy and the resulting switchable energy distribution may be accessible within current circuit-QED parameter regimes.